-For $i=1,2,\dots,d$, let $K^{i,c}(t)=K^{i}(t)-\sum_{s\leq t}\Delta K^i(s)$ be the continuous part of the ith-regulator $K^i(t)$, where the $t$-time jump's size $\Delta K^i(t)=K^i(t)-K^i(t-)$ with left limit $K^i(t-):=\lim_{s\uparrow t}K^i(s)$.
-It will be seen that the continuous counterpart $K^{i,c}=(K^{i,c};\ t\geq0)$ behaves like the local time of the $i$th-element $X^i$ of the solution process $X$ when $X^i$ is treated as a r.c.l.l. semimartingale (see Section~\ref{sec:local-time} in the current paper).
+For $i=1,\dots,d$, let $K^{i,c}(t)=K^{i}(t)-\sum_{s\leq t}\Delta K^i(s)$ be the continuous part of the $i$th-regulator $K^i(t)$, where the $t$-time jump's size $\Delta K^i(t)=K^i(t)-K^i(t-)$ with left limit $K^i(t-):=\lim_{s\uparrow t}K^i(s)$.
+It will be seen that the continuous counterpart $K^{i,c}=(K^{i,c}(t);\ t\geq0)$ behaves like the local time of the $i$th-element $X^i$ of the solution process $X$ when $X^i$ is treated as a r.c.l.l. semimartingale (see Section~\ref{sec:local-time} below).
 However, the jump of $K^i$ happens when $X^i-K^i$ jumps down below barrier zero due to the appearance of some negative jump.
-This phenomenon is usually called ``jump reflection" in the literature (e.g., Slomi\'nski and Wojciechowski \cite{sw10} and Nam \cite{Nam10}).
-Moreover, the corresponding jump's size of the ith-regulator is given by
+This phenomenon is usually called ``jump reflection" in the literature (see e.g., Slomi\'nski and Wojciechowski \cite{sw10} and Nam \cite{Nam10}).
+Moreover, the corresponding jump's size of the $i$th-regulator is given by